-- 4. Click the Item Type drop-down list and select Cutting Board, assign an Item Height of 1 inch, and click OK to return to the Cabinet Specification dialog. - 5.
-A new Cutting Board face item, as well as a new Separation, will be added below the drawer that you selected. - Click on the Cutting Board in the preview, then click the Move Up button three times to move the cutting board above the drawer. - 7.
-Select the Separation and click the Move Up button three times, as well. - 8.
+- 6. Select "Cutting Board" from the Item Type drop-down list, assign an Item Height of 1 inch and click OK to return to the Cabinet Specification dialog. - 7.
+A new Cutting Board face item, as well as a new Separation, are added below the separation that you selected. - 8.
 Click OK to close the Base Cabinet Specification dialog.